-We have FIVE internships available for people who are keen to build administration and management experience – in the arts area of their choice.
 We are now inviting expressions of interest from organisations that are able to provide the best possible learning environment for our interns.

 HOST ORGANISATION REQUIREMENTS

-- Have a dedicated, senior staff member who can mentor the intern during the course of the intern’s 20 week tenure and oversee the work of the intern.
+- Have a dedicated, senior staff member who can mentor the intern during the course of the intern’s 20-week tenure and oversee the work of the intern.

 - Be able to submit a position description which clearly outlines the capabilities that are required for the role, and the key tasks and outcomes that are to be achieved when undertaking the role.

 - Be aware of the Health and Safety Act 2015 and must have health and safety policies and procedures within their own organisations.